Description

 Remote Audio BDSv4 and BDSv4U

-The newest evolution of the BDS (Battery Distribution System) advances the concept of efficient multi-device powering with valuable new features in two new models, the BDSv4 and BDSv4u.
+The v4 evolution of the BDS (Battery Distribution System) advances the concept of efficient multi-device powering with valuable new features in two new models, the BDSv4 and BDSv4u.
 Both models feature a new low battery warning LED and panel-accessible selectors for making the 6th outlet switched or unswitched, and for selecting the low battery warning threshold.

 (Remote Switch).